yoobi/exoplayer-kotlin/README.md

 Example of Exoplayer v2.11.4 in Kotlin

-This example is for HLS video
+All example are for HLS video

 # Project Module